cja5553/STEAM_games_and_anchoring/README.md

-# Codes used for MSc Dissertation titled "The role of default-displayed reviews in anchoring online reviewers: text evidence from STEAM video-games"
+# Codes used for MSc Dissertation titled "The role of default-displayed reviews in anchoring online reviewers: text evidence from STEAM video-games".

 ## By Charles Alba

 ## Supervised by: Drs.
 Lukasz Walasek, Mikhail Spektor

+## Dissertation Grade: Distinction

 Code works in the following sequential order: